Have you ever thought about how a computer thinks and solves complex problems? Well, the answer lies in Discrete Mathematics.

 Mathematical Logic

-- T.A.U.T.O.L.O.G.Y.: True Always, Under any Truth value combination, Obviously Logical (emphasizes that a tautology is always true regardless of variable values).
+- T.A.U.T.O.L.O.G.Y.: True Always, Under any Truth value combination, Obviously Logical (emphasises that a tautology is always true regardless of variable values).

 - C.O.N.T.R.A.P.O.S.I.T.I.O.N.: Conclusion is the OPPOSITE of the POSitive’s CONtrapositive (highlights the structure of a contrapositive implication, where the converse of the inverse implication is logically equivalent).